 See how salary sacrifice works with your account

 Salary sacrifice rules, including contribution caps, are different depending on whether you have a taxed GESB Super account or an untaxed West State Super account.

 If you’re in our defined benefit Gold State Super account, you are subject to your Maximum Contribution Rate.

 Here are some examples to highlight how salary sacrifice could work with your account:

-Start by checking with your employer
+4. Check with your employer

 When you’re working out the best way to add to your super, check with your employer to confirm what salary sacrifice arrangements they have.